DanieLevy/ai-based/AI-SYSTEM.md

 3. **Logging**: Use the logging utilities to track API calls, errors, and performance metrics
 4. **Cost Management**: Be mindful of token usage and choose models appropriately
 5. **Retry Logic**: Use retry logic for transient errors, with exponential backoff
+6. **Token Management**: Let the client handle authentication; only override if necessary

 ## Testing